iristamsalu/KEM381_project4/README.md

 - **thermostats.py**: Contains two thermostat functions: Langevin and Berendsen.
 - **forces.py**: Implements Lennard-Jones force and potential calculations using both the basic pairwise method and the optimized LCA for efficient neighbor searching.
 - **forces_jit.py**: Has same functions as forces.py but uses just-in-time compilation.
-- **config.py**: Parses and validates command-line arguments, and stores simulation parameters in a structured Configuration dataclass.
+- **config.py**: Parses and validates command-line arguments and stores simulation parameters in a structured Configuration data class.
 - **output_and_plots.py**: Handles visualization and trajectory saving.
 - **RDF.py**: Computes and plots RDF
 - **diffusion_coeffcient.py**: Computes diffusion coefficient from positions MSD vs. simulation time and MSD vs. computer time plots.
-- **monte_carlo.py**: Monte Carlo simulation with various plots, including MSD, RDF, final positions, energy, correlation analysis and displacement histogram.
+- **monte_carlo.py**: Monte Carlo simulation with various plots, including MSD, RDF, final positions, energy, correlation analysis, and displacement histogram.
 - **requirements.txt**: A list of packages and libraries needed to run the programs.